Graduate Teaching Licensure

 Criminal Background Study

 Our goal in this criminal background study is to protect vulnerable populations.
-Students in a K-12 system are considered by The College of St. Scholastica’s School of Education (SOE) a vulnerable population.
+Students in a K-12 system are considered by The College of St. Scholastica’s Stender School of Leadership, Business and Professional Studies a vulnerable population.
 Any costs incurred to complete the background study are the student’s responsibility and must be paid in-full at the time the student is made aware of them.

 The SOE requires a criminal background study prior to students entering field experiences or courses that require field experiences.
 MN law also requires that applicants for licensure complete a similar criminal background study.
 This study will be made at the initiation of field course work utilizing: